-Remark : If you want to use the objCur variable (implicitely or explicitely) in a script command, don't forget to import it from the calling level (if it exists there) or from the global level.
+Remark: If you want to use the objCur variable (implicitely or explicitely) in a script command, don't forget to import it from the calling level (if it exists there) or from the global level.
 A very good example is given by the loop in the scripts/wtrans1d/wtrans1d.pkg file that allows to create the a and b wavelet transforms along with the a and b command.

-Remark : As we will see in the next sections, another very important use of the current object system is that it lets you use the signals (or images) of the current structure in a very easy way.
-You should read Section 9.
+Remark: As we will see in the next sections, another very important use of the current object system is that it lets you use the signals (or images) of the current structure in a very easy way.
+You should read Section 10.

-8.6 The copy, new and delete commands
+9.6 The copy, new and delete commands

 The copy command lets you copy a value which corresponds to a "large structure" (it does not work with &num, &string, &image and &signal).
-The syntax is either which returns a copy of the <value> or which copies the <value> into the content of <valueOut>.
+The syntax is either which copies the <value> into the content of <valueOut>.
 It is useful mainly for copying large structures.
 Thus for instance, to get a copy of the wavelet transform a you would type

 '''

-copy < value >
+copy <value>

+which returns a copy of the <value> or

+copy <value> <valueOut>

 '''

 '''

-copy < value > < value Out >

-'''

-'''

 a> e = [copy a]

-= <&wtrans;0x211eb000>
+ans = <&wtrans;0x211eb000>

 '''